 Aluminum wheel rims or covers are coated with a clearcoat paint finish.
+In order to maintain their shine:

-Some automatic car washes may cause damage to the finish on your wheel rims or covers.
-Chemical-strength cleaners, or cleaning chemicals, in combination with brush agitation to remove brake dust and dirt, could wear away the clearcoat finish over time.

-Do not use hydrofluoric acid-based or high caustic-based wheel cleaners, steel wool, fuels or strong household detergents for soiled wheel rims and covers.
+- Clean with Motorcraft Wheel and Tire Cleaner (ZC-37-A), which is available from your dealer. - Never apply any cleaning chemical to hot or warm wheel rims or covers - Some automatic car washes may cause damage to the finish on your wheel rims or covers.
+Chemical-strength cleaners, or cleaning chemicals, in combination with brush agitation to remove brake dust and dirt, could wear away the clearcoat finish over time. - Do not use hydrofluoric acid-based or high caustic-based wheel cleaners, steel wool, fuels or strong household detergent. - To remove tar and grease, use Ford Extra Strength Tar and Road Oil Removal (B7A-19520-AA), available from your dealer.